liuminzhao/liuminzhao.github.com/_posts/2012-06-17-emacs-notes.md

 	C-M-b     backward-sexp  Move backward over a balanced expression C-M-k     kill-sexp  Kill balanced expression forward
 	C-M-SPC   mark-sexp  Put the mark at the end of the sexp.

+	M-g M-g : go to line
+	M-g-g: go to line